Paying Homage to Da Coach

 A proper mustache demands respect.
-Growing the Bears’ list of championships, nabbing Super Bowl titles as both player — and coach?
+Growing the Bears’ list of championships, nabbing Super Bowl titles as both player – and coach?
 That demands something epic.
 And epic is what we've delivered by bringing the Ditka Dash to the Windy City.
-Since its inception in 2013, race participation has grown by 20 percent each year.
-Maybe it’s the aviator shades, cigar-smoking patio or the one-of-a-kind race medal.
+Since its inception in 2013, race participation continues to grow each year.
+Maybe it’s the aviator shades, cigar-smoking patio, or the one-of-a-kind championship race medal.
 Or maybe it’s the chance to win a Polish sausage dinner, stache-to-stache with the legendary coach himself.

 Da race that thinks it's a party.

-The real party — the mustache bash — starts at the finish line.
-But from the minute Coach Ditka sounds the starting air horn, this self-timed race stays action-packed, unfolding lakeside within some of the most solid route strategy Run Mfg has ever designed.
+The real party – the Miller Lite Mustache Bash – starts at the finish line where participants are rewarded with an ice cold beer.
+But from the minute Coach Ditka sounds the starting air horn, this race stays action-packed, unfolding lakeside within some of the most solid route strategy Run Mfg has ever designed.
 The setting itself is thrilling, with the race starting and finishing near Soldier Field, a mecca for football and the second-oldest stadium in the NFL.

-This race takes on new life each year — and it just keeps getting better.
-Design-driven execution of every highlight along the way keeps fans, runners and sponsors coming back for more.
+This race takes on new life each year – and it just keeps getting better.
+Design-driven execution of every highlight along the way keeps fans, runners, and sponsors coming back for more.
 And it’s all because of one character, a man who has inspired generations of Bears and sports fans alike.
-We can think of no better reason to run for a good cause — and, to have a good time.
+We can think of no better reason to run for a good cause – and, to party like it's 1985.

 Run Mfg created the best damn race in Chicago, hands down.